Air Force Office of Special Investigations: Operations

 Created out of a need to meet the increasing challenges presented by worldwide terrorism, AFOSI antiterrorism teams are maintained around the globe.
-These highly trained and specialized AFOSI unit stands ready on a moment's notice to deploy globally to provide antiterrorism, counterintelligence information collections and investigative services to Air Force personnel and units.
+They provide antiterrorism, counterintelligence information collections and investigative services to Air Force personnel and units globally.
 Today's Antiterrorism Specialty Team(AST) executes full-spectrum counterintelligence, counterterrorism and force protection operations in support of contingency requirements.

 AFOSI and Operation Urgent Fury

 Operation Urgent Fury marked the largest American military action since the end of the Vietnam War in 1975, and for most of the AFOSI personnel who participated it marked their first combat-related deployment ever.
 During the operation, a total of 28 AFOSI personnel deployed to locations that included Grenada, Puerto Rico, Barbados, Antigua, Florida and North Carolina.

-Some AFOSI personnel deployed on little as a 24-hour notice, many without the ability to tell their families exactly where they were going, not necessarily due to operational security, but due to the fact that they themselves were not immediately aware.
-Others deployed without the approved battle dress uniforms having to borrow those from military members at the stateside bases where they worked.
+Some AFOSI personnel deployed on little as a 24-hour notice, many without the ability to tell their families exactly where they were going due to the fact that they were not immediately aware.
+Others deployed without the approved battle dress uniforms, having to borrow those from military members at the stateside bases where they worked.

-Despite these initial challenges, these Special Agents did what Special Agents do best and they improvised solutions to the problems they faced, all the while remaining mission focused.
 Arriving in country with no transportation and no communication tools, they acquired vehicles and radios.
-Some of these resources were obtained through the AFOSI chain of command back in the U.S., while many of the resources were garnered locally through military channels or on the ground by personal ingenuity.
-The latter included salvaging parts from inoperable vehicles and communications equipment to keep AFOSI resources operational.
+Some of these resources were obtained through the AFOSI chain of command back in the U.S., while many of the resources were garnered locally through military channels or on the ground, such as by salvaging parts from inoperable vehicles and communications equipment.

-The reasons they were successful, as one agent put it: “Everyone had enough nerve, common sense, and perhaps overblown self-confidence to take it on.”